Dot product: Definition

 The dot product may be defined algebraically or geometrically.
 The geometric definition is based on the notions of angle and distance (magnitude) of vectors.
 The equivalence of these two definitions relies on having a Cartesian coordinate system for Euclidean space.

 In modern presentations of Euclidean geometry, the points of space are defined in terms of their Cartesian coordinates, and Euclidean space itself is commonly identified with the real coordinate space $\mathbf{R}^n$.
 In such a presentation, the notions of length and angle are defined by means of the dot product.
 The length of a vector is defined as the square root of the dot product of the vector by itself, and the cosine of the (non oriented) angle between two vectors of length one is defined as their dot product.
 So the equivalence of the two definitions of the dot product is a part of the equivalence of the classical and the modern formulations of Euclidean geometry.

 Coordinate definition

-The dot product of two vectors $\mathbf{a} = [a_1, a_2, \cdots, a_n]$ and $\mathbf{b} = [b_1, b_2, \cdots, b_n]$, specified with respect to an orthonormal basis, is defined as:
+The dot product of two vectors $\mathbf{a} = [a_1, a_2, \cdots, a_n]$ and $\mathbf{b} = [b_1, b_2, \cdots, b_n]$, specified with respect to an orthonormal basis, is defined, in summation notation, as: